 Andrew is the Allchurches Trust Grants Officer for the North of England, Scotland and Ireland and looks forward to working with churches and communities in these areas.

 Chloe joined Allchurches Trust in November 2019 from the Diocese of Canterbury where she worked in the care of churches.
-Chloe brings an understanding of the potential challenges that congregations face, both in urban and rural areas, to her role as Grants Officer for London, the South East and East of England.
+Chloe brings an understanding of the potential challenges that congregations face, both in urban and rural areas, to her role as Grants Officer for London, the South East.
 In Chloe’s spare time, she volunteers at her local 12th century village church which is at the heart of the community.

 Hannah joined Allchurches Trust in July 2017 and is responsible for maintaining the Trust’s presence online, as well as being an accomplished designer.
 A graduate of fine art with a passion for storytelling, Hannah is key to sharing news of the amazing work our beneficiaries do.
 Regarding her role, Hannah said: "It's an absolute pleasure to spend my days making sure the trust is visible and on hand to help the people who need it most.”